Scouting for Girls

 Scouting for Girls are an English pop rock band.
 Their name is a play on the title of the 1908 Scouting handbook Scouting for Boys.
-The band was formed in 2005 by three childhood friends from London, Roy Stride on vocals, piano and guitar, Greg Churchouse on bass guitar and Peter Ellard on drums.
+The band was formed in 2005 by three childhood friends from London, Roy Stride on vocals, piano and guitar, Greg Churchouse on bass guitar and James Rowlands on drums.
 They signed to Epic Records in 2007 and released their self-titled debut album that September and it reached No. 1 on the UK Albums Chart in 2008.
-To date, it has sold over 1 million copies in the UK.
+To date, it has sold over one million copies in the UK.
+Over their career, Scouting for Girls have had eight top 40 singles, sold over four million records in the UK and received over one billion global streams.
+They have been nominated for four Brit Awards, in 2009 and 2011, and one Ivor Novello Award in 2011.

-Scouting for Girls worked on a second album, Everybody Wants to Be on TV, was released in April 2010 and peaked at number 2 on the Albums Chart.
+Scouting for Girls second album, Everybody Wants to Be on TV, was released in April 2010 and peaked at number 2 on the Albums Chart.
 This was preceded by the single "This Ain't a Love Song", which went to number 1 on the UK Singles Chart for two weeks.
 The band went on to release a further five albums: The Light Between Us (2012), Still Thinking About You (2015), The Trouble With Boys (2019), Easy Cover (2021) and their most recent studio album, The Place We Used to Meet, which was released in October 2023.

-To date, Scouting for Girls have achieved eight top 40 singles, sold over 4 million records in the UK and received over 1 billion global streams.
-They have been nominated for four Brit Awards and one Ivor Novello Award.

 History

 Formation

 The founding members had known each other since childhood.
 Stride and Ellard met in the Beaver Scouts and Churchouse met Stride on their first day at school at Queensmead School in South Ruislip in west London.
 They attended the school until 1998 then moved on towards a music career.
-At the age of 15 Roy and Greg were playing together at small gigs in west London.
+At the age of 15, Roy and Greg were playing together at small gigs in west London.
 It has been noted that the band was looking for a spirited way of removing themselves from the drudgery of their everyday lives, looking to the whimsy of childhood fantasy through playing a Moog organ.
 Churchouse has observed on several occasions that playing bass is something he wanted to pursue as the bass has "two less strings".